-Commit to BE’ing connected by talking, listening and showing and sharing.
+Commit to BEing connected by talking, listening, and showing and sharing.

-Have more frequent, intimate and meaningful conversations about what it is you and your team do and the value you and your team bring to the world.
+- Having more frequent, intimate and meaningful conversations about what it is you and your team do and the value you and your team bring to the world.

-Show people the big picture more often.
+- Showing people the big picture more often.

-Share any external feedback – good and bad – you get from the people you serve.
+- Sharing any external feedback – good and bad – you get from the people you serve.

-Share it as much as possible to help your people be more connected to that big picture.
+- Sharing it as much as possible to help your people be more connected to that big picture.

-Let people know you have their back and appreciate them.
+- Letting people know you have their back and appreciate them.

-Consider a quick daily meeting that allows everyone to share what they are working on and any challenges they are facing to help people feel more connected to each other and each other’s work.
+- Consider a quick daily meeting that allows everyone to share what they are working on and any challenges they are facing to help people feel more connected to each other and each other’s work.

 When we are more connected to each other, we feel better about each other, more accountable to each other, and have an easier time supporting each other.